-Hi I'm Sarah and I understand that being human isn't always easy.
+Hi I'm Sarah and I specialise in working with anxiety and depression.
 Maybe you are feeling overwhelmed, anxious or exhausted.
 Maybe you are struggling to cope with a traumatic life event.
 Or maybe you are generally finding life unmanageable at the moment.
 If this sounds familiar, my counselling approach can help you regain some strength and control.
 At times we can lose our way unintentionally and then find it very difficult to get back onto the right path.

 Counselling works in a variety of ways but it is through the unique relationship between client and counsellor that allows healing and change to take place.
 Through mindful work we can discover patterns and make connections.
 Through gentle challenge and compassionate acceptance we can bring about change.
 The relationship between client and counsellor is the vehicle for change and so it is vital that you feel comfortable, safe and at ease.
 An initial, trial session is therefore important.